-LPJMA Board members voted last fall to implement a new standard to have all laterals connected to our system video tested, die tested, and/or smoke tested when the property is transferred or sold.
+LPJMA Board members voted to implement a new standard to have all laterals connected to our system video tested, die tested, and/or smoke tested when the property is transferred or sold.
 In the past few years there has been other Authority’s in the State of Pennsylvania do the same standard because of high I&I (inflow & infiltration).
 Since this standard has been used by LPJMA, we have found and corrected a large number of issues with the rate payers/ new customers help.
 We are all a part in making the environment safe for our future.
 This standard gives the seller and the buyer peace of mind knowing their sewer line has been tested / checked.
+There is a $30.00 fee to the Linesville Pine Joint Municipal Authority for the initial inspection.
+However, the customer will be responsible for arranging and paying for the service of a reputable service lateral television camera operator capable of producing a clear record of a televised inspection of the customer's service lateral.
 So Remember: Whenever a property is for sale and/or transferred that is connected to the LPJMA Sewer system, the Lateral line must be video taped by a Lateral Inspector and then viewed by the Sewer Authority Representative to be sure there is no problem with the line.
 Call the office @ 814-683-4146 for a list of Lateral Inspectors BEFORE YOU SELL!!

 WATER SHUT OFF’S

-You can pay your bill on line through our website at www.goh2o.net/lpjma Follow the prompts for paying.
+You can pay your bill on line through our website listed below.
+Follow the prompts for paying.

 ”GIVE BACK TO OUR CUSTOMERS”